 3. The public transport chip card

-The key to travelling in Holland is the OV-chip card.
-With this card you can use all public transport in Holland without ever buying a ticket.
+The key to traveling in Holland is the OV-chip card.
+With this card, you can use all public transport in Holland without ever buying a ticket.
 Just remember to chip in and chip out.
 You can charge the OV-card at tobacco shops and in supermarkets.

 4. Avoid taxis, use the train